 You must earn at least 40 Social Security credits to qualify for Social Security benefits.
-You earn Social Security credits when you work and pay Social Security taxes.
+You earn credits when you work and pay Social Security taxes.

 The number of credits does not affect the amount of benefits you receive.
 We use the amount of credits you’ve earned to determine your eligibility for retirement or disability benefits, as well as your family’s eligibility for survivors benefits when you die.

 How Credits Are Earned

-Since 1978, when you work and pay Social Security taxes, you earn up to a maximum of four credits per year.
+Since 1978, you earn up to a maximum of four credits per year.

 Credits are based on your total wages and self-employment income for the year.
 You might work all year to earn four credits, or you might earn enough for all four in much less time.

 The amount of earnings it takes to earn a credit may change each year.
 In 2022, you earn one Social Security or Medicare credit for every $1,510 in covered earnings each year.
 You must earn $6,040 to get the maximum four credits for the year.